damonyoungcc/english-interview/README.md

-we build the point mall system use the mobile web page inside the Fumin Bank app. you know in China we have many cell phone models, we need to support many devices and browsers.
+we build the point mall system use the mobile web page inside the Fumin Bank app. you know in China we have many cell phone models, we need to support many devices and browsers. we must ensure consistent user experience across different devices. and provide a fallback solution for older browsers.
 Sometimes it's difficult to balance user experience and older devices.
 I think this is the biggest challenge in this project.

+## 3. How did you solve the challenges about the browser compatibility?
+At my previous company, we had a standard solution to handle compatibility issues.
+First, we define a clear support policy for browsers and devices. and developers can use tools like Can I use website to check feature support, and Then we work closely with designers to apply progressive enhancement and graceful degradation

+Second, In technical solutions, We use PostCSS with plugins like Autoprefixer to handle vendor prefixes. use feature detection such as @supports to provide fallback options.
+For JavaScript, we use Babel to transpile modern JavaScript features to ES5, ensuring compatibility with older browsers. we also use polyfills like core-js to support new JavaScript features.

+Third, we do real device testing across development and testing stages.
+Our QA team have many real devices models to test the web page.

+Finally, we have a monitor system. collecting error reports and data, we can quickly identify compatibility problems in production and adjust our support strategy.

-## 3. your experience at Deloitte
+## 4. your experience at Deloitte

 I joined Deloitte and worked on a specific project in collaboration with three gorges bank. my work is to build a loan system using mobile web page inside their banking app. to helped companies apply for loans easily.
 The process included verification, approval, giving credit limits, and loan application.

 // when the project is done, I think it's time to move on.

-## 4. your experience at ZBJ Network
+## 5. your experience at ZBJ Network
 ZBJ Network is my first company of my career.
 I really learned a lot there.
 ZBJ network has two main business: a freelancer platform and enterprise business solutions.
-I worked in the department focused on tax services for company. we have a marketing website and a tax service system.
+I worked in the department focused on tax services for company. we have a marketing website and a tax saas service system.